robertcruise123/Voice-bot-Home.LLC/README.md

 Your browser will open automatically at `http://localhost:8501`

 🎯 How to Use
-Text Chat
-- Type your question and press Enter
 Voice Chat
 - Click the microphone button at the bottom
 - Speak your question clearly